oktayla/trendyol-product-labelify/README.md

 Once loaded, the extension will be active and ready to enhance your Trendyol shopping experience.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT license](https://tldrlegal.com/license/mit-license).